 One of the ways to get this done is installing the Idle User Logout plugin.
 Configure it to state the amount of time you want each user spending idle before they are required to log in again, and you are good to go.

 After all that has been said, it is good practice to prepare for the worst.
-While you must have implemented the above, make sure you back up your website from time to time.
+While you must have implemented the above, make sure you back up your website from time to time, you can do that easily using a free backup plugin like our WPvivid Backup Plugin.
 That way, you can always restore from the last point of backup if anything does happen.

 We don’t hope that for you, though.